jundalisay/superb/content/en/superphysics/principles/chapter-02.md

 For example, before a novel about a cat is written in a physical form, the idea for the novel must exist first.

-All philosophical debates on ultimate causes can thus be categorized as 'chicken-vs-egg' as:
+All philosophical debates on ultimate causes can thus be categorized as 'chicken-versus-egg' as:
 - pro-metaphysicality as ideas, spirit, and Plato's forms (this is the chicken)
   - In Hindu philosophy this manifests as Vedanta and Buddhism
   - In Chinese philosophy, this manifests as Taoism